 During this lesson, I also teach students how to write a multiplication equation from a comparison statement.
 Students often want to switch numbers around in ways that don’t accurately represent the statement, so it’s important to focus on accurate representations.

-Multiplicative Comparison and Additive Comparison
+Multiplicative as a Comparison and Additive Comparison

-It’s important for students to recognize the difference between additive comparison and multiplicative comparison, so I often try to incorporate a problem solving lesson that allows students to apply what they’ve learned thus far.
+It’s important for students to recognize the difference between additive comparison and multiplicative as a comparison, so I often try to incorporate a problem solving lesson that allows students to apply what they’ve learned thus far.
 This also gives students all important practice in explaining their reasoning.

-Application and Exploration
+Multiplication as a Comparison – Application and Exploration

 To have students put it all together, students can go on a multiplication scavenger hunt.
 In the scavenger hunt, students look for items that reflect given situations.
 For example, students may need to find an item that is two times as long as a sheet of paper.
 Students LOVE this lesson!

 After teaching these lessons, students should continue to review all types of multiplication situations through consistent practice with word problems.